No. 7 Georgia throttles Tennessee to stay perfect

 Tennessee, meanwhile, didn’t sniff much yardage at all.

-Georgia held the Vols to 64 total yards in the first half, including just 11 through the air for quarterback Quinten Dormady, who completed just three of the first 12 passes he attempted with two interceptions, one each by Tyrique McGhee and J.R.
+Georgia held the Vols to 64 total yards, including just 11 through the air for quarterback Quinten Dormady, who completed just three of the first 12 passes he attempted with two interceptions, one each from Tyrique McGhee and J.R.
 Reed.

-“You don’t want to lose like that,” Dormady said.
-“All we can do is get back, look at it and continue to build.
-But this was a tough loss for sure.”

 Later in the game, the Bulldogs were credited with a blocked punt when Trevor Daniel’s kick went right into the line and off the facemask of Georgia’s D‘Andre Walker.

-Dormady was 5 of 16 for 64 yards.
-Backup Jarrett Guarantano was 6 of 7 for 16 yards.

-“I‘m very concerned,” Jones said.
-“We never established any rhythm; we did not establish any tempo.
-I don’t think we had any explosive plays.
-It was as bad an offensive performance as I’ve ever been associated with and it was inexcusable.”

-NOTES: Saturday’s win was the 800th in Bulldogs history. ...
+NOTES: Georgia K Rodrigo Blankenship saw his snap of consecutive touchbacks snapped at 18 when his fifth kickoff of the afternoon only made it to the goal line. ...
 Georgia lost LB Reggie Carter to a concussion and Trenton Thompson to a right knee injury.
 Neither player returned. ...
-Tennessee honored former quarterback Peyton Manning at halftime for his induction into the College Football Hall of Fame. ...
-Georgia QB Jacob Eason, the returning starter who suffered a knee injury in the opener, made his first appearance since them, entering the game in the fourth quarter.
+Tennessee honored former quarterback Peyton Manning at halftime for his introduction into the College Football Hall of Fame.